List of The Vampire Chronicles characters: Aaron Lightner

 Aaron is a member of the Talamasca who possesses a particular interest in the Mayfair Witches.
 Introduced in The Queen of the Damned (1988), the character appears in the entire Lives of the Mayfair Witches trilogy (1990–1994) as well as the 2000 crossover novel Merrick.

 Pandora

 Pandora is an ancient Roman woman, previously named Lydia, whom Marius de Romanus is forced to make a vampire, and who helps him care for Those Who Must Be Kept for centuries.

 Maharet and Mekare

-Maharet and Mekare are six-thousand-year-old twins from ancient Kemet who inadvertently began the cycle of vampirism in the world by summoning the demon spirit Amel, who possesses a dying Akasha and turns her into a vampire.
+Maharet and Mekare are four-thousand-year-old twin witch sisters from ancient Mount Carmel valley who inadvertently began the cycle of vampirism in the world by summoning the demon spirit Amel, who possesses a dying Akasha and turns her into a vampire.
+Maharet is the blood ancestor of Jessie.